pratikanpat/YouTube-clone/README.md

 - **Video Content:** Display of video thumbnails, titles, icons, and views in a scrollable format.
 Each video has a "Try Now" link for sponsored content.
 ## contributing
 Feel free to contribute to this project by opening issues or creating pull requests.
 Your feedback and improvements are always welcome!
-## Licesnce
-This project is licensed under the MIT License - see the LICENSE file for details.